graphql/graphql-spec/spec/Section 3 -- Type System.md

 Fields returning the type {Int} expect to encounter 32-bit integer internal values.

-GraphQL servers may coerce non-integer internal values to integers when reasonable without losing information, otherwise they must raise a field error.
+GraphQL services may coerce non-integer internal values to integers when reasonable without losing information, otherwise they must raise a field error.
 Examples of this may include returning `1` for the floating-point number `1.0`, or returning `123` for the string `"123"`.
 In scenarios where coercion may lose